jack2bs/FanController8/README.md

 ![GUI Image](GUI.png)

+On the backend, the program uses a cross-platform serial library from Github user wjWood which communicates with the fan controller over USB.
+I've found this connection to be incredibly consistent compared to whatever methods of communication are used by commericial fan controllers.

 ## Finally!
 I wish I could provide a more in depth overview of my decision making process, and the process of producing the device, but it's been a few years, and I've honestly forgotten so much.